arkadi81/react-tutorial/learning_log.md

   - as above, to handle events, we pass a function reference to the onClick attribute.
 We cannot pass arguments this way.
 Instead, use arrow notation:
     <button onClick = {() => handleIncrment(myArgument)}

+- passing data between components

+  - passing data from parent component to child component via props return... <ChildComponent key=value...>
+    these can be accessed through the this.props in the child component props is a plain js object which includes all of the attributes set by the parent component

+- raising and handling events

+* lifecycle hooks

 badge badge-primary is bootstrap stuff m-2 = margin 2